np-n/np-n/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Computer Vision
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on AI Projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Travelling,Reading Books
 -->